Notes to the annual accounts

 Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V. (“FMO”)

-The Dutch development bank FMO supports sustainable private sector growth in developing and emerging markets by leveraging its expertise in agribusiness, food & water, energy, financial institutions, Dutch business focus areas to invest in impactful businesses.
+The Dutch development bank FMO supports sustainable private sector growth in developing and emerging markets by leveraging its expertise in agribusiness, food & water, energy, financial institutions and Dutch business focus areas to invest in impactful businesses.
 FMO is a public-private partnership, with 51% of FMO’s shares held by the Dutch State and 49% held by commercial banks, trade unions and other members of the private sector.
 FMO has a triple A rating from both Fitch and Standard & Poor’s.

 7. Subsequent events